 Please Note: National data is used for monthly occupied bed days (standard delays only).
-July 2017 data is provisional at the time of reporting.
+August 2017 data updated as provisional at time of reporting.
+September 2017 data is provisional at time of reporting.

 A new national target of zero delays over 72 hours came into force on 1st April 2016.
 New definitions for recording delayed discharges were introduced on the 1st July 2016.